Staying safe in the orchard and packshed

 The Queensland Trucking Association is working with DRVR to provide free hygiene awareness training (online) for truck and delivery drivers: click here.
 And Transport Alliance Australia and DRVR are providing free training (online) for passenger transport drivers: click here.

 Please consult your relevant state department as well as Safe Work Australia for the latest workplace health and safety information.
+PLEASE NOTE: even if your state does not require a specific COVID safety plan, they may require you to update your WHS materials to specifically address COVID safety.
+Please check carefully.

 States & Territories